nginxinc/nginx-ingress-workshops/Rancher/labs/lab8/readme.md

    - `NGINX-Basic.json` gives you basic metrics which come from NGINX Opensource.
    - `NGINXPlusICDashboard.json` is provided by NGINX, Inc, giving you advanced Layer 4-7 TCP/HTTP/HTTPS metrics which are only available from NGINX Plus.

     Copy the entire json file and place it within the  `Import via panel json` textbox and click on `Load` button.
+Select `Prometheus` in the Data Source box.

     ![json load](media/lab8_grafana_json_load.png)